|Early Spring Date:||March 1|

-Most migrant birds who come to Monticello Park are flying north from a considerable distance and either stay in the Washington metro area to breed or continue their northward journey after replenishing their energy supply.
-Some Hermit Thrushes spend the winter in the Washington Area, including at Monticello, before leaving for their nesting grounds in the north.
-The best time to look for them at the park during the spring migration is in the second half of April.
+Spring: Most migrant birds who visit Monticello Park are flying north from a considerable distance and either stay in the Washington metro area to breed or continue their northward journey after replenishing their energy supply.
+Some Hermit Thrushes spend the winter in the Washington area, including at Monticello, before leaving for their nesting grounds in the north.
+The best time to look for them at the park is in the second half of April.
 The numbers increase during April when migrant Hermit Thrushes arrive at Monticello from the south.
 The eastern population of Hermit Thrushes breeds in Canada, the northern United States, and the Appalachian Mountains.
 Except for a few stragglers, most Hermit Thrushes leave Monticello before other migrant spotted thrushes arrive.

 Where to See Them in the Park